Riomaggiore Italy Travel Guide

 Learn traditional Ligurian dishes in surrounding villages.

-Visit small vineyards for tours and a look into viticulture.
+Visit small vineyards for tours and an insight into viticulture.

 Local village festivals celebrate specific seasonal foods.